Lalucilyn/mini-commerce/README.md

 - Uploaded the first version.
 For now, I'm working on the front-end
 - You can add / remove products from the cart and check out by clicking on the cart icon.
 - You can also filter products by category
-- Next tasks: make ir fully responsive. header and cart need layout adjustments on mobile devices.
+- Next tasks: make it fully responsive. header and cart need layout adjustments on mobile devices.
 I Should add a response after checkout.
 Add error handling.
 Add router.